abdussamad007/java8-tutorials-corejava/README.md

 ### Functional Interface:
     One of the important concept to learn functional interface.
-        * Interface with one abstract method is called functional interface.Later, you use an inner class to define an instance of the class that implements this interface.
+        * Interface with ONLY one abstract method is called functional interface.Later, you use an inner class to define an instance of the class that implements this interface.
+        * it could have other methos like default and static

         Example:
         ```